-Hint #2.
-Jews traditionally never believed in any kind of hell.
-Strange how in the O.T. all the good people went to the “grave” and all the bad people went to “hell” when the SAME hebrew word, “sheol” is used in all examples.
-Too amusing!
+2. Jews traditionally never believed in any kind of hell, and that continues until today.
+Strange how in the O.T. all the good people went to the “grave” and all the bad people went to “hell” when the SAME Hebrew word, “sheol” is used in all examples.
+Rather amusing, don’t you think?

-Hint #5.
-There is no word in the Hebrew language that represents an underworld/netherworld
+4 Jesus was a Hebrew. but tyere is no word in the Hebrew language that represents an underworld/netherworld.

-Hint #8.
-Jesus spoke Aramaic, a kind of creole that followed them out of Babylon) and Greek (as attested to by their use of the Septuagint), but NOT Latin.
+7. Jesus spoke Aramaic, (a kind of creole that followed the Jewish captives out of Babylon) and Greek (as attested to by their use of the Septuagint), but NOT Latin.
 Jesus said He came for the house of Israel, not the house of Latin.

-Hint #11.
-The Latin’s took the Greek manuscripts and letters, where hell was NEVER mentioned before, and inserted it 111 times in the Latin Vulgate circa 440 AD, both in the Old and New Testament.
+10. The Latin’s took the Greek manuscripts and letters, where hell was NEVER mentioned before, and inserted it 111 times in the Latin Vulgate circa 440 AD, both in the Old and New Testament as the word “inferno”.

 The first church fathers, mostly Greek speakers, understood the common collection of NT greek writings from a greek mindset.
 And NONE of them taught of an eternal hell used by God to punish humans.